 Pistachios, cashews, hazelnuts, and almonds: Avoid

-Most nuts are good for your tummy, but pistachios and cashews are high in fructans and GOS, both FODMAPs.
-Hazelnuts and almonds are a little higher in FODMAPs than some other nuts so eat them in limited quantities (10 nuts or 1 tablespoon nut butter per serving).
+Most nuts are good for your tummy, but pistachios and cashews are high in fructans and GOS (galacto-oligosaccharides), both FODMAPs.
+Hazelnuts and almonds are a little higher in FODMAPs than some other nuts so eat them in limited quantities (10 nuts or 1 tablespoon of nut butter per serving).
 Steer clear of almond milk, which is made with large amounts of almonds.

 Acidic foods: Enjoy with caution

 In almost every list of “the worst foods for digestion,” you’ll find acidic foods like oranges and tomatoes.
-These are commonly thought to cause heartburn, but studies have shown that acidic foods don’t have any effect on LES pressure (pressure on the doorway between the esophagus and the stomach) and don’t cause heartburn symptoms.
+These are commonly thought to cause heartburn, but studies have shown that acidic foods don’t have any effect on LES pressure (or pressure on the lower esophageal sphincter, a valve that acts as the doorway between the esophagus and the stomach) and don’t cause heartburn symptoms.
 However, if you have severe acid reflux that hasn’t been treated and has irritated the esophagus, acidic foods can be like “salt in the wound.”
 So if you find that oranges or tomatoes do make your heartburn feel worse, replace them with other fruits.
 Here are 12 more foods that can make heartburn worse.